 Interests: construction skills, city cycling, autoharping, coxing

 Grigor qualified as an architect in 1999, is registered with the ARB and is a member of the RIAS and a certified Passivhaus Designer.

-Anna McLuckie is a qualified RIBA Part II architectural assistant who studied at the Glasgow School of Art.
+Anna McLuckie is a recently qualified architect who studied at the Glasgow School of Art.
 Her previous experience includes working and studying in Paris and Vicenza, where she developed her expertise in working with historic buildings and structures.
 She can often be found reading about and visiting examples of architecture across the world, and is enjoying getting to grips with the intricacies of architectural design in her capacity as architectural assistant at Oliver Chapman Architects.

 Interests: Film photography, glass & ceramics, hand-drawing, cookery